openbmc/openpower-hw-diags/analyzer/ras-data/ras-data-definition.md

 | `MED_C`  | Same as `MED` except all in group C replaced at the same time.    |
 | `LOW`    | Same as `MED*`, but only if higher priority service does not work.|

+NOTE: If a part is called out more than once, only the highest priority callout will be used.

 Actions with a `guard` keyword can only use the following values (boolean):

 | Guard | Description                                                          |